 - Serving each other (Philippians 2:3-5, ESV).
-Do something positive during this self-quarantine, or lockdown.
+Do something positive during this self-quarantine or lockdown.
 Serving others releases us from our current situation; it improves someone else’s.

 - Share your gifts and blessings (Hebrews 13:16, NOG).
 Even if you can only share a little, it is more to someone with less.

 - Be truthful (Proverbs 11:3, NLV).
-No one expects you to have all the answers, but they do expect the truth; even bad news is better than the lie.
+No one expects you to have all the answers, but they do expect the truth; even bad news is better than a lie.
 Your integrity speaks volumes about you.

 - Be patient (Ephesians 4:2, ESV).
 We tend to become impatient when we are on hold or waiting in line but remember that the other person is going through this same crisis.
-Rather than expressing your displeasure; express your appreciation.
+Rather than expressing your displeasure, express your appreciation.
 Imagine how much worse things would be if they weren’t there to serve you.

-Challenge: Don’t let the list end here, please add to it.
-Remember the current crisis will pass; but the strategies we used will be less important than how we treated each other.
+Challenge: Don’t let the list end here; please add to it.
+Remember the current crisis will pass, but the strategies we used will be less important than how we treated each other.
 Ephesians 2:10 (TLB), reminds us:

-“It is God himself who has made us what we are and given us new lives from Christ Jesus; and long ages ago he planned that we should spend these lives in helping others.”
+“It is God himself who has made us what we are and given us new lives from Christ Jesus, and long ages ago he planned that we should spend these lives in helping others.”